Regulations for All Honours Programs

-This honours BA program regulation also applies to all honours BA and BSc programs in the Departments of Geography & Environmental Studies, Kinesiology & Physical Education and Psychology (Exceptions are noted in the program descriptions of the Psychology Research Specialist, the Political Science Research Specialization, the PPE and the Biology and Psychology joint programs).
+This honours BA program regulation also applies to all honours BA and BSc programs in the Departments of Geography & Environmental Studies, Kinesiology & Physical Education and Psychology (Exceptions are noted in the program descriptions of the Psychology: Comprehensive and Research Specialist programs, and the Biology and Psychology joint programs).

 Progression requirements for the honours BSc program are based on grade point averages (GPA) obtained from all courses taken and will be calculated on a cumulative basis.
 For progression and graduation, the requirement will be a minimum GPA of 4.00 (C-) in each of the honours subject(s) of specialization and a minimum overall GPA of 4.00.

 This honours BSc program regulation also applies to honours BA and BSc programs in the Departments of Biology, Mathematics and Physics & Computer Science.